 A common question that is asked when manufacturers are trying to determine costs associated with welding is: How many pounds of wire can I deposit per hour?
 Or, how many pounds of wire can I deposit at a specific amperage or wire feed speed?
-There are charts to help you determine this, but unless you want 5 or 6 pages of size 6 font you are better off using a simple formula.
+There are charts to help you determine this, but it’s always good to have a simple formula.

 Before we get into this calculation is very important to make a distinction between deposition rate and melt-off rate.
 A lot of people in our industry use these two terms interchangeably and that is not correct.
 Melt-off rate is how much wire is being consumed and does not take into account the efficiency of the electrode.
 Deposition rate is how much wire is actually converted into weld metal.
 Solid wire efficiencies can range from 88 – 98%, so you can have the exact same melt-off rate but considerably different deposition rates if you are welding at the same wire feed speed but with a different mode of metal transfer.